kgdunn/pid-book/applications-process-improvement/product-development.rst

 The "rank"
 ~~~~~~~~~~~

-Details to come in March 2021, with illustrations and interactive case studies.
+Details to come in 2021, with illustrations and interactive case studies.